BRIXTOL/mcss/readme.md

       obfuscate: false,
       // Where cached mappings are stored.
       cacheDir: 'node_modules/.cache/mcss',
-      // Where the m.css.d.ts selector type declarations are stored
+      // Where the generated a declaration file is written.
-      typesDir: 'types',
+      declaration: 'types/fugazi.d.ts',
       // The alphabet used to generate the new class names
       alphabet: 'abcefghijklmnopqrstuvwxyz0123456789',
       // A list of class names to ignore.